 Doing payroll yourself might seem like a way to save money, but it often comes with hidden costs.
 You have to factor in the hours you or an employee spend on it each pay period, the cost of software, and the very real risk of making expensive mistakes.
 A simple error can lead to IRS penalties and unhappy employees.
 For most agencies, outsourcing payroll to a dedicated provider or using specialized software is more cost-effective in the long run.
 It frees up your time, ensures compliance, and gives you peace of mind knowing that your team is being paid accurately and on time.

-Understanding Costs and Hidden Fees
+How to Spot Hidden Costs and Fees

 When you start looking at payroll solutions, you’ll find that most charge a monthly base fee plus an additional fee for each employee.
 On average, you can expect to pay between $30 and $100 per employee each month for these services.
 However, the sticker price isn’t always the final price.
 Be sure to ask about any other potential charges.
 Are there extra fees for setup, tax form filing, or printing year-end W-2s?
 A transparent provider will be upfront about all costs, so you know exactly what you’re paying for without any surprises down the road.

-What to Expect During Setup
+What to Expect During the Setup Process

 Switching to a new payroll system might sound like a huge headache, but a good provider will make the process surprisingly smooth.
 They know you’re busy, so they do most of the heavy lifting.
 Typically, they’ll start with a clear plan and guide you through gathering all the necessary information, like employee details, tax IDs, and bank account information.
 Many providers will handle the entire system setup for you, transferring data and ensuring everything is configured correctly.
 Their goal is to get you up and running as quickly as possible with minimal disruption to your agency.

-How to Choose the Right Payroll Solution
+How to Choose the Right Payroll Solution for Your Agency

 Picking a payroll provider can feel like a huge decision, but it doesn’t have to be overwhelming.
 The key is to find a solution that fits your agency like a glove, not the other way around.
 Think of it as hiring a new team member—you want someone reliable, efficient, and easy to work with.
 Before you even start looking at different companies, take some time to map out exactly what you need.